mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 #### How I've adapted Ryer's encoding helper pattern

-I like Ryer's helper method idea, but I think it pays too high a cost of abstraction without much benefit.
+I like Ryer's helper method idea, but I think it pays too high a cost of abstraction for too little benefit.
 How often do you rewrite your web app to use a different encoding scheme?

 Plus, you're leaking abstraction anyway because the route handler has to specify JSON tags in the struct even though they're not supposed to know anything about the format.